dnlps96/Advent-of-Code-2024/README.md

-# Advent of Code 2024
+# Advent of Code 2024 in ABAP

-all solutions will be in ABAP
+This repository holds my solutions in ABAP for the [Advent of Code 2024](https://adventofcode.com/2024) puzzles.